-Responses to fluid P at summer fallow locations were obtained when soil test levels were near or above historical critical values (Figures 2 and 3; Table 1).
-This suggests current soil test-based fertilizer recommendations may be outdated and critical levels do not accurately predict a response to P in these situations.
-Grain yield responses to dry P were lower than to fluid P at 3 of the 4 site-years.
+Grain yield responses to dry P were lower than to fluid P at 3 of the 6 site-years.
 This is similar to results from Australian research, showing better responses to fluid P than to dry P (Holloway et al., 2004).

-Interestingly, responses to fluid P rate were quadratic in 3 of the 4 site-years (Figures 2 and 3).
-At the highest rate of P, both anthesis whole-plant dry matter and final grain yields were reduced slightly over the intermediate rate.
-Moisture is a main limiting factor in the summer fallow cropping systems at these locations.
-Higher rates of P apparently stimulated excessive vegetative growth that depleted stored soil moisture and reduced late-season vegetative and grain yields.
+Interestingly, responses to fluid P rate were quadratic in 4 of the 6 site-years (Figures 2 and 3).
+At the highest rate of P, both anthesis whole-plant dry matter (3 site-years) and final grain yields (4 site-years) were reduced slightly at 40 lb $P_2O_5$ compared to the low or intermediate rate.
+Moisture is the main limiting factor in the summer fallow cropping systems at these locations.
+Higher rates of P apparently stimulated excessive vegetative growth that depleted stored soil moisture and reduced late-season grain yields.
 This is similar to the "haying off" response observed in wheat grown in low moisture, crop-fallow rotations in Australia (Van Herwaarden et al., 1998).